kbilsted/StatePrinter/doc/AutomatingUnitTesting.md

 Now, there are situations where there are fields in your business objects that are uninteresting for your tests.
 Thus those fields represent a challenge to your test.

-* They may hold uninteresting values pollute the assert, e.g. a `Guid`
+* They may hold uninteresting values polluting the assert, e.g. a `Guid`
 * They may change value from execution to execution, e.g. `DateTime.Now`

 We can easily remedy this situation using the FieldHarvester abstraction described in the "configuration document", however, we do not feel inclined to create an implementation of the harvesting interface per class to be tested.
 The `ProjectiveHarvester` has a wealth of possibilities to transform (project) a type into another.
 That is, only include certain fields, only exclude certain fields, or create a filter programmatically.